rejoiceh/MultiModalExperimentation/README.md

     - (WIP / Attempts: BLIP, Phi-3-Vision, PHI)

 - **Multimodal Models Experimentation Results.xlsx**
-  - All results are compiled into this spreadsheet!
+  - All results are compiled into this spreadsheet
   - Pros/cons of each model, observations/analysis, next steps/recommendations, model link, paper link, resources/hardware needed, all generated responses and their corresponding prompt and parameters (with hallucinations and best responses marked)

 - **Multimodal Experimentation Analysis.pdf**